 Ballard's location right on the edge of the Puget Sound makes for a great setting for enjoying the outdoors.

-The Ballard Locks, (see photo at top of the page), also formerly known as the Hiram Chittenden Locks, is where the elevated fresh waters Lake Washington meet the salty waters of the Puget Sound.
+The Ballard Locks, (see photo at top of the page), also known as the Hiram Chittenden Locks, is where the elevated fresh waters Lake Washington meet the salty waters of the Puget Sound.
 Big boats and small are lifted or dropped to navigate between the two.
 Also, you can watch wild salmon migrating upstream.
 How many big cities in the world can you do that in?
 It's a great place to hang out and get lots of tourists visiting.

 Shilshole Marina: makes for a nice stroll along the waterfront as you gaze at hundreds of moored boats and yachts of varying sizes and price tags.
-Also, there's a sizable number of people who live on their boats.
+There's a sizable number of people who live on their boats.
 The ropes constantly tapping off the rigging would keep me awake all night!
 If you're of the boating persuasion here's some additional information on Shilshole Marina.

-Golden Gardens: if you continue past Shilshole Marina and right at the end of the Burke Gilman train you will hit Golden Gardens, one of my favorite places in Seattle.
+Golden Gardens: if you continue past Shilshole Marina and right at the end of the Burke Gilman trail you will hit Golden Gardens, one of my favorite places in Seattle.
 It's got a lovely sandy beach, volleyball nets, fire pits, BBQ and picnic tables, swings for the kids and of course... those magnificent views of the Puget Sound and the Olympic Mountains with spectacular sunsets.
 It's a great mix of humanity that will vary over the course of the day.
-It can get busy on those warm summer days but you can usually still find some quiet spot.
+It can get busy on those warm summer days but you can usually still find yourself a quiet spot.

-Because Ballard is such a great neighborhood to live in, the Ballard real estate market is one of the most competitive.
-Ballard real estate can be approximately divided between homes located above and below NW 65th st where the zoning changes from single family to the north and multifamily to the south.
+Because Ballard is such a great neighborhood to live in, homes in Ballard are some of the most competitive.
+Ballard real estate can be approximately divided between homes located above and below NW 65th st where the zoning changes from single-family to the north and multifamily to the south.